ibexa/documentation-developer/docs/templating/layout/add_forgot_password_option.md

 which users receive after they request a password change.

 The [default templates](https://github.com/ibexa/user/tree/main/src/bundle/Resources/views) for forgot password form and email are located in `ibexa/user/src/bundle/Resources/views`.
-The [templates](https://github.com/ibexa/admin-ui/tree/main/src/bundle/Resources/views/themes/admin/account/forgot_password) specific for the Back Office are in `ibexa/admin-ui/src/bundle/Resources/views/themes/admin/account`.
+The [templates](https://github.com/ibexa/admin-ui/tree/main/src/bundle/Resources/views/themes/admin/account/forgot_password) specific for the back office are in `ibexa/admin-ui/src/bundle/Resources/views/themes/admin/account`.

 You can also modify [other user management templates](user_registration.md#other-user-management-templates).